NASO7Y/Company-Sales-Analysis/README.md

 ### 🔄 Project Structure Overview

-This diagram illustrates the structure of the project, showing the organization of files and folders within the repository.
+This diagram illustrates the structure of the project, showing the organization of Data in the Power BI project.

 ![Project Structure](Images/Structure.png)